 Overview The papers of Frederica de Laguna consist of family and personal photographs, collections of clippings, typescripts, and publication materials of this Bryn Mawr College professor and distinguished scholar in anthropology, specializing in Arctic cultures.

 Dates: 1922 - 1975

-Scope and Content note This collection contains a single photocopy of James Emlen's journal, dated 1794.
-The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow quakers.
-Entries often describe tensions and interactions between the white settlers and the Native American populations.
+Overview The diary details Emlen's travels in rural Pennsylvania to small towns and settlements of fellow Quakers.
+Entries often describe tensions and interactions between white settlers and Indigenous populations.
 Treaties between white settlers and native groups are also discussed.

 Abstract Minutes, 1869-1872, of Friends' Social Union, New York City.
 Aaron M. Powell was one of the early chairmen, and Maria Mitchell included in the speakers.
 One of the group's continuing concerns was the plight of the American Indians.

 Abstract Theodore Hetzel (1906-1990) was a Quaker professor of engineering at Haverford College in Haverford, Pennsylvania, whose interests led him to involvement with Native American and Quaker issues.
 An avid photographer, the materials in this collection are primarily photographic, as well as correspondence and documents.

 Dates: 1866-1987; Majority of material found within 1930 - 1987

 Scope and Content note This collection is comprised of the single volume letterbook of the Hoskin family.
 The primary correspondents in the volume are members of the Hoskins family, though quite a number of the letters are directed to Benjamin H. Warder.
 Most of the letters were written in the 18th century, but some in the 19th century.
 A number of them are religious in nature, others deal with service in the ministry or visiting Friends and some deal with states of health and mortality.
 The letters cover a broad...